The Ice Age Cometh – climate change explained in three graphs

 The Ice Age Cometh

-[1] The average temperature of the lower atmosphere – the troposphere, where all weather is generated – is the most fundamental single measure of global climate.
+[1] The average global temperature of the lower atmosphere – the Troposphere, where all weather is generated – is the most fundamental single measure of global climate.
 The three graphs I present seek to show the change in tropospheric temperature over increasingly longer periods of geological time as we look back from the present day.
-The graphs summarize our best data I can locate, but their detail will inevitably be modified as knowledge advances.
-It should be noted that these global trends may be amplified or smoothed by regional factors.
+The graphs summarize the best and most up to date I can locate, but their detail will inevitably be modified as knowledge advances.
+The further back in time, the greater the uncertainty and the coarser the resolution.
+It should also be noted that global trends may be amplified or smoothed by regional factors.

 Click for higher resolution images.